Accusative and Dative

 The accent’s position is most clearly seen in the genitive singular form of the noun.
 Wherever the accent falls in that form is where it tends to stay in the noun’s other inflections, but the accent is still subject to the same rules of length, movement, and transformation described in the accents unit.

-For example, let’s take the noun γνώμη, γνώμης, from the Week 3 Vocabulary.
+For example, let’s take the noun γνώμη, γνώμης, f. - opinion, thought.
 The accent falls on the penult in the genitive singular form, so throughout the noun’s inflections, that’s where it will want to stay:

 Singular Plural